Signatures of interactions in the Andreev spectrum of nanowire Josephson junctions

-Here we show that this type of transitions is highly sensitive to electron-electron interactions, leading to a modification of their spectral signatures.
+Here we show that this type of transition is highly sensitive to electron-electron interactions, leading to a modification of their spectral signatures.
 In contrast, the typical shape of the SQPT lines is not affected by interactions, even though their position with respect to the PTs can change.
 To discuss the effect of interactions we use different models, ranging from {\it minimal} ones which can be solved exactly to an extended tight-binding model where the effect of interactions is introduced in a perturbative fashion.
 This extended model allows us to predict spectra that have a close resemblance to those obtained in the measurements.

-{\it Experiments:} We present here experimental data taken on the sample shown in Fig.~\ref{Fig:Fig1}(c,d).
+{\it Experiments.}\textemdash We present here experimental data taken from the sample shown in Figs.~\hyperref[Fig:Fig1]{1(c)} and \hyperref[Fig:Fig1]{1(d)}.
 A full-shell InAs-Al nanowire forms a suspended bridge between the central line and the ground plane of a NbTiN quarter-wavelength coplanar waveguide microwave resonator with resonance frequency $f_r=6.6$~GHz.
 The Al shell is etched over a $L\sim 550$~nm-long section, defining a Josephson weak link \cite{Goffman2017}.
-A gate placed under the weak link is d.c.-biased at voltage $V_g.$ Transitions between Andreev states are driven by microwaves at frequency $f_1$ applied on the gate, and are detected as a change in the reflection coefficient of the resonator.
-The nanowire shunts the ending part of the resonator, hence defining a superconducting loop that allows phase-biasing of the junction: the flux $\Phi$ through this loop imposes the phase difference $\delta=2\pi\Phi/\Phi_0$ across the weak link ($\Phi_0=h/2e$).
+A gate placed under the weak link is dc-biased at voltage $V_g.$ Transitions between Andreev states are driven by microwaves at frequency $f_1$ applied on the gate, and are detected as a change in the reflection coefficient of the resonator.
+The nanowire shunts the ending part of the resonator, hence defining a superconducting loop that allows phase-biasing the junction: the flux $\Phi$ through this loop imposes the phase difference $\delta=2\pi\Phi/\Phi_0$ across the weak link ($\Phi_0=h/2e$).
+We hardly exceeded the magnetic field of $2~\mu$T required to reach $\delta=2\pi$.
 The coupling between the nanowire and the resonator results from the inductance shared by the loop and the resonator.